pylover/ubuntuserver-afterinstall/README.md

 ### Interactive Prompts
 If you run the script without pre-configuring vars.sh, you will be asked:
-- **SSH Port**: If SSH_PORT is not set, you’ll be prompted to enter it.
+- SSH Port: If SSH_PORT is not set, you’ll be prompted to enter it.
-- **Root Password**: If PASSWD_ROOT is not set, the script will ask for it securely.
+- Root Password: If PASSWD_ROOT is not set, the script will ask for it securely.
-- **Admin Users**: If ADMIN_USERS is not set, the script will prompt until you provide at least one user.
+- Admin Users: If ADMIN_USERS is not set, the script will prompt until you provide at least one user.
 - If PASSWD_ADMIN is not set, it will prompt you individually for each admin user’s password.
 ```plaintext
 Enter SSH port [default: 1111]: 2222